Table of Contents

+Can a CT scan be misread?/ can CT scans be wrong?
+MRIs and CT scans may not be wrong, but they can be read wrong.
+Can radiologist misread MRI?
+The radiologist who reads a ct scan or MRI scan must be extra cautious.
+CT or MRI errors happen due to a lot of reasons.
 While analyzing the prominent causes of misdiagnosis errors in CT scans vs. MRI scans, let’s place them under three categories to find solutions to keep them under check.

 Radiologists should be given adequate break time to relax and refresh their minds to concentrate more on their reading images.
 Frequent quality checks at the department level and team meetings on recurring errors will mitigate them.

 Artificial intelligence (AI) can be used to restrict perception errors.
 The AI algorithms read even voluminous imaging studies with complexities and recognize the abnormalities in a short span giving more or less qualitative reports.
-Modern advancements and powerful computing machines in AI research have been a boon to radiology where perception errors are inevitable.
+Modern advancements and powerful computing machines in AI research have been a boon to radiology, where perception errors are inevitable.

 Another method used to constrict the diagnosis errors is second or double reading.
 Reading the radiology diagnosis by a sub-specialist would definitely lessen the possible discrepancies that could arise from the initial report.
 However, a second reading is a time-consuming process, which could also lead to conflicting opinions.
 When we consider CT scans vs. MRI scans, a second reading can be implemented to confirm the finding in risky imaging studies.

 The metacognitive psychological approach can be used to reduce interpretive errors.
 Radiologists should be skeptical during the review and analyze what had led to the abnormality in the finding.
 Using checklists to avoid missing common findings would be a reminder and restrict the diagnosis errors.
-Since the errors made by the radiologist who reads MRI scans or CT scans wrong, can lead to irrevocable damages to the patients, utmost care should be undertaken when interpreting them.
+Since the errors made by the radiologist who reads MRI scans or CT scans wrong can lead to irrevocable damage to the patients, utmost care should be undertaken when interpreting them.

 According to National Center for Biotechnology Information, around 38% of the 380 communication errors in radiology directly affected the patient’s care.
 Failure to communicate the abnormalities in the imaging studies to the treating physician can exacerbate the patient’s condition to something fatal.

 Reporting errors in radiology can be from the part of the descriptor while inferring the diagnosis and recording into the report.
 Defects in the communication medium could transfer false data and end up harming the patient.
-Therefore, effective transmission of diagnosis to the treating physician is inevitable in deciding proper treatment plans and constructive progress in the healing process.
-Illegible handwritten imaging reports could mislead the treating physician and lead to wrong treatment.
+Therefore, effective transmission of diagnosis to the treating physician is inevitable in deciding on proper treatment plans and constructive progress in the healing process.
+Illegible handwritten imaging reports could mislead the treating physician and lead to the wrong treatment.

 Misdiagnosis and medical malpractice

-Are you in a dilemma whom to sue for your suffering caused by a radiology misdiagnosis?
+Are you in a dilemma about whom to sue for your suffering caused by a radiology misdiagnosis?
 You can definitely file a lawsuit against the radiologist who failed to diagnose a critical health issue or misdiagnosed one issue as another.
 Studies state that more than 30% of radiologists are sued at least once in their practice time.
 In most of the cases where the radiologists are sued, the reason would be underdiagnosis or misdiagnosis.